-From the initial eccentricity distribution and its evolution, we can evaluate \eqref{eq:mathE} how eccentricity affects the mean GW spectrum.
-In Fig.~\ref{fig:Enf}, we show $\mathcal{E}(f)$ for different initial eccentricity distributions.
+From the initial eccentricity distribution and its evolution, we evaluated \eqref{eq:mathE} which shows how eccentricity affects the mean GW spectrum.
+In Fig.~\ref{fig:Enf}, we showed $\mathcal{E}(f)$ for different initial eccentricity distributions.
 Since GW emission circularizes orbits as the orbital frequency increases, $\mathcal{E}(f)$ reaches unity at $f\gg f_0$.
 High initial eccentricities suppress the spectrum at low frequencies.
-For a power-law $P_0(e)$ we find that $\mathcal{E}(f)$ increases monotonously with $f$ whereas for $P_0(e) = \delta(e-e_0)$ (or for narrow peaked distributions) it increases until it gets mildly larger and starts to approach unity from above.
+For a power-law $P_0(e)$ we find that $\mathcal{E}(f)$ increases monotonously with $f$ whereas for $P_0(e) = \delta(e-e_0)$ (or for narrow peaked distributions), it increases until it gets mildly larger and starts to approach unity from above.